veyon/docs/admin/reference.rst

 **Program start**

-Perform access control at program start
+Perform access control
 	You can use this option to define whether the possibly configured :ref:`ComputerAccessControl` should also be perform whenever the Veyon Master is started.
 Even though access control is enforced client-side in every case, this additional option assures, that users without proper access rights can not even start the Veyon Master, making security even more visible.

 	**Default:** *disabled*

 .. _RefAutoSelectLocation:

-Automatically select current location at start
+Automatically select current location
 	By default all computers that have been selected the previous time are displayed after starting Veyon Master.
 If you want to display all computers at the master computer's location instead, this option can be enabled.
 Veyon Master will then try to determine the location of the local computer by using the configured :ref:`RefNetworkObjectDirectory`.
 All computers at the same location will then be selected and displayed.
 For this function to work properly, a correctly functioning DNS setup in the network is required such that both computer names can be resolved to IP addresses and reverse lookups for IP addresses return valid computer names.

 	**Default:** *disabled*

-Automatically adjust computer thumbnail size at start
+Automatically adjust computer thumbnail size
 	If the size of the computer thumbnails should be adjusted automatically upon starting Veyon Master (same effect as clicking the :guilabel:`Auto` button manually), this option can be enabled.
 The previously configured size will be ignored.
 This functionality is especially useful in conjunction with the :ref:`automatic location change <RefAutoSelectLocation>`.

 	**Default:** *disabled*